 Both uncertainty visualization and understanding uncertainty are complex and critical tasks.
 One of the most common approaches of uncertainty visualisation is to encode data values and uncertainty values independently, using two visual variables in a bivariate map.
 These resulting bivariate maps can be difficult to interpret, and the discriminability of marks can be reduced due to the interference between visual channels.
 To address this issue, Correl et al. [35] introduces Value-Suppressing Uncertainty Palettes (VSUPs) as in Figure 2.1 (right) whereas a traditional bivariate map shown in Figure 2.1 (left).
+We highlight this prior work as it is the comparator approach in our user study.